Mission

 The primary threat to Angola’s Afromontane forest is from adjacent grassland fires, which have a significant impact due to the small and linear nature of the forest patches that remain.
 To help heal this land – designated as an Important Bird and Biodiversity Area (IBA) – WLT will be funding fire management work, the planting of 1,000 trees per year, and the protection of 6,455 ha of land that will be brought under community management.
 The project aims to boost Mount Moco’s Afromontane forest coverage from 85 ha to 200 ha following these interventions.

-FK staff will be joined in project activities by residents of Canjonde, a nearby village.
+Fundação Kissama staff will be joined in project activities by residents of Canjonde, a nearby village.
 Residents will be participating in fire management, tree planting, forest patrols, eco-literacy programmes, and livelihood initiatives including beekeeping.
-Concurrent with the WLT project, FK will be working to achieve the legal declaration of the 13,853 ha Mount Moco Partial Reserve, which will be managed by the community.
+Concurrent with the WLT project, our partner will be working to achieve the legal declaration of the 13,853 ha Mount Moco Partial Reserve, which will be managed by the community.

-- The Kitabanga Project was started in 2003 to support the conservation of sea turtles.
-It currently has an area of direct action covering 55.5km, or 3.4% of Angola’s coastline.
+The Kitabanga Project was started in 2003 to support the conservation of sea turtles.
+It currently has an area of direct action covering 104 km, or approximately 6% of Angola’s coastline in 17 bases covering 6 out of the 7 coastal provinces.

-- In 2012, FK started the Stories to Conserve initiative as part of their environmental education outreach.
+In 2012, Fundação Kissama started the Stories to Conserve initiative as part of their environmental education outreach.
 The initiative aims to bring young people closer to nature and help them to understand conservation issues in Angola.
 It has so far produced a collection of children’s books with a focus on threatened animals and their ecosystems.

-- In 2018, FK created the Biodiversity Internship Program for Future Young Researchers and Project Managers, working alongside National Geographic and Wild Bird Trust.
+In 2018, Fundação Kissama created the Biodiversity Internship Program for Future Young Researchers and Project Managers, working alongside National Geographic Society and Wild Bird Trust.
+To date six programmes have been implemented with over 40 interns being trained.

 Awards and Achievements

-- In 2007, FK was declared an Institution of Public Utility in recognition of its important contribution to the protection and conservation of Angolan biodiversity.
+In 2007, Fundação Kissama was declared an Institution of Public Utility in recognition of its important contribution to the protection and conservation of Angolan biodiversity.

-- FK’s Stories to Conserve initiative has been given the seal of approval from Angola’s Ministry of Education, with the contents fficially approved by the National Institute of Research and Development of Education.
+Our partner’s Stories to Conserve initiative has been given the seal of approval from Angola’s Ministry of Education, with the contents officially approved by the National Institute of Research and Development of Education.